Saturday, June 26, 2004

 Democrats cited analyses--using models developed by nonpartisan economists at the Treasury Department--showing that Bush's tax cut would give more than 40 percent of its benefits to the wealthiest 1 percent of taxpayers.
 Bush responded with an analysis of his own showing that his tax cut would give a mere 22 percent to the top 1 percent.
 But Bush's analysis--or, more precisely, his economic flunkies' analysis--arrived at this number by excluding the elimination of the estate tax and the top income tax cuts, the very elements that most benefited the rich.
 In other words, Bush's "analysis" was a deliberate and obvious sham.
 But the press treated it as legitimate.
 As The New York Times reported, "the richest 1 percent of taxpayers would get between 22 percent and 45 percent of the tax benefits, depending on how the calculations are done."

 At some point in time, one has to wonder when this myth of a liberal media will die.
 Are there some stories with a liberal slant?
 Sure.
-Are the some stories with conservative slants?
+Are there some stories with conservative slants?
 Absolutely.
 If anything, the problem with the media is their willingness to go along with preset story lines even when the facts don't justify them.
 This ends up unfairly tagging all Republicans as heartless, rich white men and all democrats as soft hearted, pacifist pseudo-communists.
 If the media started reporting things as they are, rather than as the storyline says they should be, maybe this problem will start to go away.

 Thursday, June 24, 2004